UofL Transfer and Adult Admission-Based Scholarships

 Student Financial Aid Office Scholarship Opportunities

 Students pursuing a degree at the University of Louisville may be eligible for a number of other scholarships managed by the Student Financial Aid Office.
 Selection criteria and deadlines vary based upon the specific scholarship programs from which funding is available.
-The Student Financial Aid Office scholarship application is available December 1 for scholarships available the following fall semester.
-One application is available for a variety of scholarships, including several specifically designated for non-traditional students: the New Beginning Scholarship, Fields Alumni Schsp, and Zonta Club.
-Application deadlines vary between February 15th and March 15th.
+The Student Financial Aid Office scholarship application is available for a variety of scholarships, including several specifically designated for non-traditional students: the New Beginning Scholarship, Fields Alumni Schsp, and Zonta Club.
+The application deadline is March 1.
 Additional information may be found here.

 Our office receives scholarship information from various outside organizations regarding award programs.
 The outside scholarship webpage provides details on outside scholarships and includes a list of organizations who have granted awards to students at the University of Louisville in previous years.
 Please note that private Kentucky scholarships are updated every year in KHEAA's Affording Higher Education publication.
 Free Adobe PDF Reader

 Kentucky-supported program information is available on the Student Financial Aid Office’s state aid webpage.

 The University of Louisville provides tuition waiver benefits to students qualified under the provisions of applicable Kentucky Revised Statutes such as those associated with specified categories of foster and adopted children, supervising and resource teachers, senior citizens, and dependents of veteran, police, firefighters, and state employees.

 Through a partnership with UPS, the Metropolitan CollegeProgram offers employment and education benefit opportunities to qualified students